Groundwater Mapping

 This process involves:

-• Using advanced tools like tTEM to create high-resolution subsurface maps, enabling precise groundwater identification and flow analysis.
+- Using advanced tools like tTEM to create high-resolution subsurface maps, enabling the identification of potential groundwater aquifers.

 With tools like tTEM, groundwater mapping and MAR projects become more efficient and effective, ensuring sustainable water management.